simplex-chat/simplex-chat/simplex-messaging.md

 Access to each queue is controlled with unique (not shared with other queues) assymetric key pairs, separate for the sender and the recipient.
 The sender and the receiver have private keys, and the server has associated public keys to authenticate participants' commands by verifying cryptographic signatures.

-The messages sent into the queue are encrypted and decrypted using another key pair that was shared via out-of-band message - the recepient has the private key and the sender has the associated public key.
+The messages sent over the queue are encrypted and decrypted using another key pair that was shared via out-of-band message - the recipient has the private key and the sender has the associated public key.

 **Simplex queue diagram:**

 ![Simplex queue](/diagrams/simplex-messaging/simplex.svg)

-Queue is defined by recipient ID `RID` unique for the server.
-It also has a different unique sender ID `SID`.
+Queue is defined by recipient ID `RID` and sender ID `SID`, unique for the server.
 Sender key (`SK`) is used by the server to verify sender's commands (identified by `SID`) to send messages.
-Recipient key (`RK`) is used by the server to verify recipient's commands (identified by `SID`) to retrieve messages.
+Recipient key (`RK`) is used by the server to verify recipient's commands (identified by `RID`) to retrieve messages.

 The protocol uses different IDs for sender and recipient in order to provide an additional privacy by complicating correlation of senders and recipients commands sent over the network - even though they are encrypted using server's public key, in case this key is compromised it would still be difficult to correlate senders and recipients without access to queue records on the server.

 ## SMP procedure

-The SMP procedure of creating a simplex queue on SMP server is explained using participants Alice (the recipient) who wants to receive the messages from Bob (the sender).
+The SMP procedure of creating a simplex queue on SMP server is explained using participants Alice (the recipient) who wants to receive messages from Bob (the sender).

-To create and start using a simpelex queue Alice and Bob follow these steps:
+To create and start using a simplex queue Alice and Bob follow these steps:

 1. Alice creates a simplex queue on the server: